-A grey suit is a hardworking addition to any man’s wardrobe – in a mid-toned shade and a classic tailored fit, you’ll find you can easily style it up for everything from day-to-day meetings to a special occasion.
+Often seen as a trusty alternative to more sombre black, a grey suit is a versatile addition to any man’s wardrobe – in a mid-toned shade and a great fit, you’ll find it works for everything from day-to-day meetings to a special occasion.

 In the market for a new grey suit?
-Check out our latest selection here.
+Shop our latest selection here.